 The po'boy isn't just a sandwich.
 It's the sandwich that embodies Louisiana culture and cuisine.
 From gas stations to restaurants, you will find this staple throughout the state.
 While there is some debate about its historical background, there is no debate about its readiness to delight.
-Comprised of a protein source that's usually fried, po'boys are dressed with tomatoes, lettuce, pickles, mayo, and served on french bread.
-And we can't get enough of them!
+Comprised of a protein source that's usually fried with breading, po'boys recipes are dressed with tomatoes, lettuce, pickles, mayo, and served on french bread.
+And we can't get enough of them, especially during Mardi Gras!

 That's why we rounded up 10 of our favorite po'boy sandwich recipes you can whip up at home.
 From succulent shrimp to umami oysters, you can't go wrong with a savory, comforting po'boy.